MSEdgeExplainers

 We intend to seek feedback via:

-References & acknowledgements
+References & Acknowledgements

 We acknowledge that this design will change and improve through input from browser vendors, standards bodies, accessibility advocates, and developers.
 Ongoing collaboration is essential to ensure the API meets diverse needs.

-We only get here through the contributions of many—thank you to everyone who shares feedback and helps shape this work.
+We only get here through the contributions of many — thank you to everyone who shares feedback and helps shape this work.
 Special thanks to: